segmentio/segment-docs/src/legal/privacy.md

     decreasing service quality; or suggesting that we may penalize you as described above for exercising your rights.

-**How to exercise your information, access and deletion rights.** You may submit a request to exercise your information, access or deletion rights by visiting emailing privacy@segment.com or emailing us toll-free at .
+### How to exercise your information, access and deletion rights.
+You may submit a request to exercise your information, access or deletion rights by visiting emailing [privacy@segment.com](mailto:privacy@segment.com) or emailing us toll-free at (866) 538-5962.
 We will need to verify your identity to process your information, access and deletion requests and we reserve the right to confirm your California residency.
 Government identification may be required.
 If you wish to designate an authorized agent to make a request on your behalf, we will need to